CouncilofLorien/counciloflorien.github.io/docs/cards/W/wizards-test.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > _Spell._ Wizard only, and only if a character in his company has a Gold Ring.
 Play to test a Gold Ring; make two rolls (or draw two #'s) and choose one result to use for the test.
-Wizard makes a corruption check modified by -1. <br>_“...lines of fire that seemed to form the letters of a flowing script."_ ***---LotR***
+Wizard makes a corruption check modified by -1. <br>_“...lines of fire that seemed to form the letters of a flowing script."_ ***---&NoBreak;LotR***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>